dcmi/dc-srap/profile/srap-profile.md

 Label: Type

-The Dublin Core DCMI Type Vocabulary[^7] is general and as such not ideally suited for scholarly resources.
+The Dublin Core DCMI Type Vocabulary[^7] is general and as such not suitable for scholarly resources.

-A better choice for these publications is the COAR Controlled Vocabulary for Resource Type Genres[^8].
-The use of this vocabulary with scholarly resources should be recommended either in DCMI Metadata Terms or in the DC User Guide.
-For instance:

-Recommended practice is to use a controlled vocabulary such as the DCMI Type Vocabulary or the COAR Controlled Vocabulary for Resource Type Genres.
+Recommended practice in SRAP AP is to use the COAR Controlled Vocabulary for Resource Type Genres[^8].
+T

 ## Examples